 Workspace photography

-Lots of people like to use shots of their offices or shops, with or without their team hard at work in meetings or even with customers as part of their brand photography library.
-This is where workspace photography crosses over with lifestyle photography (see next category).
+Lots of people like to use shots of their offices or shops, with or without their team hard at work in meetings or even with customers and clients as part of their brand photography library.
+This is where workspace photography crosses over with lifestyle photography (see next category) to include environmental portraiture.

 These are the sorts of images you can find lots of on stock websites, but you can usually spot them a mile away.
 They tend to be very generic and plain, often with models looking a little cheesy.
 If you take workspace photos in your own office, with your own staff, you can create the style and ambience you’re looking for whilst also keeping it authentic.